 - 1. Each certified scientific diver shall log every dive made under the auspices of the SIO/UCSD scientific diving program, and is encouraged to log all other dives.
 Webbased dive logs shall be submitted to the DSO at http://sioscuba.ucsd.edu.
-Dive log forms are available for remote diving operations.
-The SIO/UCSD dive log shall include at least: - a.
-Name of diver and dive buddy; - b.
-Date, time, and location; - c.
-Maximum depths, bottom time, surface interval time, and mixed gas profiles, if used;
+The SIO/UCSD dive log shall include at least:

+- a.
+Name of diver and dive buddy;

+- b.
+Date, time, and location;

+- c.
+Maximum depths, bottom time, surface interval time, and mixed gas profiles, if used; - d.
-- d.
 Dive tables and/or computer used; - e.
 Diving modes used; - f.
-Dive classification (departmental, aquarium, training, other); and - g.
+Dive classification (scientific, aquarium, training and proficiency, or other); and - g.
 Detailed report of any accidents or potentially dangerous incidents. - 2.
 If pressure-related injuries are suspected or if symptoms are evident, the following additional information shall be recorded and retained, with the record of the dive, for a period of 5 years: - a.
 Complete accident report; - b.
 Description of symptoms, including depth and time of onset; and - c.
 Description and results of treatment. - 3.
 The DCB shall investigate and document any incident of pressure-related injury and prepare a report which is to be forwarded to the AAUS.